Sky Soldier makes history as first active duty female Army sniper

 |Downloads:

-This work, Sky Soldier makes history as first active duty female Army sniper [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sky Soldier makes history as first active duty female Army sniper, by MAJ Joe Legros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT